Dalal1983/imageTalk/README.md

 ### How to download images and extract image characteristics
 In this example, the image characteristics of flickr30k-images are adopted.
 The data are divided into two parts.
-The first part [images] is (http://shannon.cs.illinois.edu/DenotationGraph/data/flickr30k-images.tar), and the second part [description] is (http://shannon.cs.illinois.edu/DenotationGraph/data/flickr30k.tar.gz).
+The first part [images](http://shannon.cs.illinois.edu/DenotationGraph/data/flickr30k-images.tar), and the second part [description](http://shannon.cs.illinois.edu/DenotationGraph/data/flickr30k.tar.gz).
 Under the root directory, implement `python vgg_infer.py` at the terminal.
 This part includes image downloading and image characteristic extraction, which might be time-consuming.
 Finally, the image characteristic collection file will be generated.